Government to appeal against Epping asylum hotel ruling – minister

 Before judgment was handed down on Tuesday, barristers for the Home Office asked to intervene in the case, citing the “substantial impact” caused to the Home Secretary, Yvette Cooper, in performing her legal duties to asylum seekers.

-They argued moving asylum seekers in the short period would cause “particular acute difficulties” for the Government, but their bid was dismissed.
+They argued moving asylum seekers in the short period would cause “particular acute difficulties” for the Government.

+But the bid was dismissed by Mr Justice Eyre who said the department’s involvement was “not necessary”.

+The judge also refused to give Somani Hotels Limited, which owns the Bell Hotel in Epping, the green light to challenge his ruling granting Epping Forest District Council a temporary injunction.

 Since the injunction was granted, councils across the country controlled by Labour, the Conservatives and Reform UK are investigating whether they could also pursue legal challenges against asylum hotels.